Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Gamma ray flux from DM annihilation in M31

 The expected $\gamma$-ray signal depends crucially on the DM density profile $\rho_{\rm DM}(r)$ of the halo.
-The universal density profile suggested by Navarro, Frenk and White (1997, hereafter NFW) found in the numerical simulation \cite{1997ApJNavarro} is widely accepted as the description of DM density distribution of the main galactic halo
+The universal density profile suggested by Navarro, Frenk and White (hereafter NFW) found in numerical simulations \cite{1997ApJNavarro} is widely adopted to describe the DM density distribution in the main galactic halo

 where $r$ is the radial distance from the halo center, $\rho_{s}$ and $r_{s}$ are the density normalization and scale radius respectively.